 It’s hard to imagine a better view than the one through your Park Terrace Hotel window overlooking the prominent Bryant Park acreage.
-But as nature’s beauty emerges from the thaw, New York’s loveliest gardens are now in bloom.
+But as nature’s beauty emerges from the thaw of winter, New York’s loveliest gardens are now in bloom.
 Whether you are searching for a garden filled with tulips and roses, a secret garden tucked away from the world, or a Japanese garden filled with sculptures and Koi fish, you’re sure to find it in NYC.
-Grab your camera and find the most colorful spots in all five boroughs.
+Grab your camera and discover the most colorful spots in all five boroughs.
 Check out the 9 best gardens in NYC.

 Overlooking the Hudson River in the Bronx, Wave Hill is essentially a living museum of more than 4,000 varieties of foliage.
-Wander among flower gardens and sprawling woodlands, and marvel over the repurposed greenhouse spaces that now hold a fragrant herb garden and Mediterranean plants that thrive in the sunlight.
+Wander between flower gardens and sprawling woodlands.
+Marvel over the repurposed greenhouse spaces that now hold a fragrant herb garden and Mediterranean plants that thrive in the sunlight.
 This spring marks the return of in-person events at Wave Hill.
 Public Garden Highlights Walks will be hosted each Sunday in April, and Arbor Weekend returns the last weekend of the month, featuring kids’ activities, art-making, and more.
 View the full calendar for upcoming spring events at Wave Hill.

 Brooklyn’s Green-Wood Cemetery is a natural arboretum that contains one of New York City’s greatest collections of trees and shrubs.
 Totaling nearly 500 acres, Green-Wood is about half the size of Central Park and contains foliage dating back to the 19th century with some of its oldest specimens predating the Cemetery’s establishment in 1838.
 Green-Wood’s collection continues to grow with new plantlife added annually including climate-adaptable trees, wildlife-attracting shrubs, and beauty-enhancing florals.